maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The definitions of terms used in this IALA Guideline can be found in the International Dictionary of Marine Aids to Navigation (IALA Dictionary) at http://www.iala-aism.org/wiki/dictionary and were checked as correct at the time of going to print.
+The definitions of terms used in this IALA Guideline can be found in the International Dictionary of Marine Aids to Navigation (IALA Dictionary) [7] and were checked as correct at the time of going to print.
 Where conflict arises, the IALA Dictionary shall be  considered as the authoritative source of definitions used in IALA documents.

 Most other terms in the context of MCP can be found in the terminology page of the online documentation of MCP